joemcmanus/ircMiner/README.md

 # ircMiner
 A python script to mine data from ZNC logs of IRC.
-For now it creats bar graphs and word clouds.
+For now it creates bar graphs and word clouds.

 Usage: